Avik43218/TicTacToe/README.md

 # Tic Tac Toe — AI Never Loses

 This is a Tic Tac Toe game built in Python featuring a **clean GUI** and an **unbeatable AI opponent** powered by the Minimax algorithm.
 The game is simple, intuitive, and designed to challenge even the sharpest minds.
-Whether you're looking to test your logic skills or learn how Minimax works, this project has you covered. :)
+Whether you're looking to test your logic skills or learn how Minimax works, this project has you covered :)

 ---